Deformed X and O limbs in rabbits

 bones hypoplasia.
 The

 cuboid bone is part of the tarsal bones.
-It ossifies rapidly after birth.
+It rapidly undergoes a process of

-Thyroid dysfunction (hypothyroidism) is responsible for the lack of osseous
+ossification after birth.
+Thyroid dysfunction (hypothyroidism) is the

-degenerate and bone hypoplasia is irreversible.
-This deformity increases the
+changes.
+Furthermore, the onset of bone hypoplasia is irreversible.
+This

 of long bones.
 Growth

-inequality between the medial and lateral parts of long bones leads to an
+inequality between the medial and lateral parts of long bones results in

 angular deformation of the limb, commonly in valgus or X. This deformity is